-Ahead, I spied two of my grad students whisking into the classroom, no doubt immediately relieved to see I was not yet there.
+I spied two of my grad students whisking into the classroom, no doubt immediately relieved to see I was not yet there.
 “A day trader sets it in seconds.
-A geologist in aeons.”
+A geologist in epochs.”
 I shrugged.

 She waved in parting as I put my hand on the classroom door.
 “Our souls set the only timer that matters.
 Thanks for the walk.”

-Hoping her last comment didn’t indicate some sort of cultish adherence to the latest God of the Week, I breezed into the classroom to apologize to my students and begin the working part of my day.
+Hoping her last comment didn’t indicate cultish tendencies, I breezed into the classroom to apologize to my students and begin the working part of my day.

 It was only later, feeling tenderness in my ribs and reflecting on a surprisingly intriguing conversation that I realized I did not know my neighbor’s name.
 I would have to ask Kylie when I got home.